Cutting Plexiglass with a Table Saw — A Complete How-to Guide

 Smooth the edges with a waterproof sandpaper and repeat this multiple times until you achieve your desired result.
 Afterward, use an electric drill with a buffing pad for an even more refined look.

-(To get the right power tool for this project, you can always check our list of top table saws below 500 here)
+(To get the right power tool for this project, you can always check this list of top table saws below 500 here)

 Conclusion